dequelabs/axe-devtools-html-api-examples/Node/playwright_vanilla/README.md

 ![logo](./docs/logo.png)

-# axe DevTools

-[axe DevTools](https://www.deque.com/axe/devtools/) is the most powerful and accurate accessibility toolkit that can get 80% issue coverage—or more—during development.
-Axe DevTools save money, time, and effort.

 Using axe DevTools Playwright webdriver binding, you can integrate axe DevTools into your existing testing environment instead of building your testing environment around axe DevTools.

 # axe DevTools Playwright API Example